head to shanghai in the totally sci-fi new video from 88rising’s joji

 I’ll get on it.
 Big question now: what’s your go-to karaoke song?

-And what’s your favorite meme of all time?
+And what’s your favourite meme of all time?

-This is a bit of a cheeky meme, but the caption is “When mom says pizza’s for dinner” and the picture is someone grabbing a girl’s ass.
+This is a bit of a cheeky meme, but the caption is “when mom says pizza’s for dinner” and the picture is someone grabbing a girl’s ass.
 It was unpopular for a reason.
 I guess the whole idea is that it’s completely wrong.
-It’s implying that you would grab your mom’s butt because you’re so into the idea of having pizza for dinner.
+It’s implying that you would grab your mum’s butt because you’re so into the idea of having pizza for dinner.

 What about your wrestling entrance music?